 The map displays the relationships between hosts and guests as well as status and clusters.
 This is great for troubleshooting because it allows you to see how the environment is structured.
 In terms of performance metrics, WhatsUp Gold can monitor CPU, memory, disk, interface utilization, and availability.
 You can see exactly how your Hyper-V infrastructure is performing without needing to incorporate another third party tool.

-This program also has a thresholds-based alerts system.
+This program also has a threshold-based alerts system.
 Alerts can be sent by email, SMS, or Slack to keep the user updated on changes to a variety of metrics included such as CPU utilization.
 By setting thresholds you can make sure that you keep up-to-date with everything you’ll need to monitor.

-In order to use the Virtualization Monitoring plugin you’ll need to purchase the Premium, MSP or Distributed edition of WhatsUp Gold.
+In order to use the Virtualization Monitoring plugin you’ll need to purchase the Premium, MSP, or Distributed edition of WhatsUp Gold.
 However, you must request a quote from the company directly to view the price.
 WhatsUp Gold is available on Windows Server 2008, R2, 2012, 2012R12 (64-bit), or 2016.

 Best Hyper-V Monitoring Tool: SolarWinds Virtualization Manager